KeepLearning2020/Practical-ML/README.md

 # Practical-ML

-This project is for Cause
+This project is for Coursera Practical Machine Learning week 4 assignment.
+The purpose is to predict the manner in which they did the exercise based on the collected personal activity.

 Three files are included: